Minnie Vautrin: Early life and education

+Missionary career

+The university pastor recommended Vautrin to the recruiters of the Foreign Christian Missionary Society, who requested that she replace a teacher in China.
+Iris Chang, writer of The Rape of Nanking, notes that Vautrin was "Tall and Handsome in her youth, with long dark hair, she was a vivacious and popular woman who attracted numerous suitors," but who decided that instead of getting married she would become a missionary.

-When Vautrin received this request in 1912, Christian missions to China, facilitated by groups such as the Foreign Christian Missionary Society, had begun to flourish as a result of the treaties ending the First Opium War (1840–42) and Second Opium War (1863-65) that opened Chinese seaports to Christianity.
+When Vautrin received this request in 1912, Christian missions to China, facilitated by groups such as the Foreign Christian Missionary Society, had begun to flourish as a result of the treaties ending the First Opium War (1840–1842) and Second Opium War (1863–1865) that opened Chinese seaports to Christianity.
 Hua-ling Hu, one of Vautrin's biographers and writer of American Goddess at the Rape of Nanking: The Courage of Minnie Vautrin, writes that "by 1914, about six thousand young Americans went to foreign countries as missionaries, over one-third of them to China."
-Vautrin accepted the Foreign Christian Missionary Society's request to develop a girls' school in China, and when she was 26 years old, she traveled to Hofei to establish the San Ching Girls' Middle School.
+Vautrin accepted the Foreign Christian Missionary Society's request to develop a girls' school in China, and when she was 26 years old, she traveled to Hefei to establish the San Ching Girls' Middle School.
 During her time at the school the number of pupils increased and a high school department was added.
-In Hofei, Vautrin also met her future fiancé, a fellow American missionary whose name is unknown.
+In Hefei, Vautrin also met her future fiancé, a fellow American missionary whose name is unknown.

 In 1918, after serving for a period of six years in China, Minnie returned to the United States for furlough.
 She enrolled in Columbia University in New York City to pursue a Master's degree in Education, which she received in 1919.
 While at Columbia University, Vautrin was approached by a teacher from Ginling College, and was asked to serve as president of the institution for one year.
-The college was the third institution founded by a group of American missionaries who sought to "establish four woman's colleges in China — one each in north, central, west, and south."
+The college was the third institution founded by a group of American missionaries who sought to "establish four woman's colleges in China—one each in north, central, west, and south."
 Vautrin postponed her wedding for one year in order to become the acting president at Ginling College in 1919.
 However, she later broke off her engagement and never married.